clementroure/Bash/project_2/README.txt

-Project 2 : API calls + Postgresql + HTTPS + Data analysis
+Project 2 : API calls + Postgresql + HTTPS Website + Alert threshold

 In this project, we retrieve the price of Bitcoin (in usd) thanks to the API of Coinbase (https://docs.cloud.coinbase.com/sign-in-with-coinbase/docs/api-prices)

-'main.sh' is hosted on an Digital Ocean linux-based VM.
+If the Bitcoin price drop more than the alrt thresold (exemple:5 %) in 24H, @steeve549_bot will send a message with additionals informations.

-Thanks to the command $sudo crontab -e  we can setup a config file:
+You can change the alert treshold here: https://lordly.online

-0 17 * * * /usr/bin/bash /root/esilv/auto_scraper.sh
+Each 5 minuts, we retrieve the current price and save it with the date, in the server hosted Postgresql databse.

-'main.sh' will send a message with the bitcoin price in usd, everyday at 5pm, via a Telegram bot.
+Par contre, je n'ai pas fait d'historique des alertes car je n'arrive pas à enregistrer la date dans le bon format pour Postgresql et je ne peux donc pas exploiter cette donnée.